-- To Insert a cue between two other cues, set up the look for the new cue, press [Insert Step], then type the cue number for the new cue (such as 1.5 to go between 1 and 2).
+- To merge the programmer into the live step, double tap [Record Step]. - To Insert a cue between two other cues, set up the look for the new cue, press [Insert Step], then type the cue number for the new cue (such as 1.5 to go between 1 and 2).
 If this cue number already exists it will be merged with the look you have created.
 Otherwise a new cue is inserted. - To change individual times for the cue, press [Edit Times], then the Swop button for the cue (or type the cue number), then set the times.
 This is described in detail in the Timing section on the following page. - If the chase has more steps than there are playback faders, you can go between pages using the [Previous Page] and [Next Page] buttons.